Saving money does not need to be hard or difficult. Here are 16 simple ideas to show how painless it can be to work

 Saving money really can be painless.
 It can even be a little fun with the right approach.
 It’s possible to save a ton of money with some minor adjustments in your spending habits.
-The trick is to save your savings.
+The trick is to save your savings (after paying off interest-bearing debt).
 If you spend the money you save, you’re not gaining any ground.

 This post contains affiliate links.
 When you support my sponsors, you help keep the blog going.

-Find at least money saving ideas you can put into action today
+Find at least one money saving idea you can put into action today!

 Save your change